SquareBracketAssociates/Booklet-Graphics/Chapters/bloc/events.md

 space show
 ```

-You can catch modifier while dragging your element.
+You can catch the modifier while dragging your element.
 This will catch the 'Alt' key
 during a drag event.

 ```smalltalk